alexludwigklein/MATLAB-Experiments/README.md

 # MATLAB-Experiments
-Collection of files and classes describing the outcome of an experiment with support for many builtin data types as well as custom classes, e.g. [Videos](https://github.com/alexludwigklein/MATLAB-Videos) and [BeamProfiles](https://github.com/alexludwigklein/MATLAB-BeamProfiles)
+Collection of files and classes describing the outcome of an experiment with support for many MATLAB's builtin data types as well as custom classes, e.g. [Videos](https://github.com/alexludwigklein/MATLAB-Videos) and [BeamProfiles](https://github.com/alexludwigklein/MATLAB-BeamProfiles).
+The purpose of the classes is to make all information of an experiment available in MATLAB, i.e. the control parameters of the experiment, the raw data (such as high-speed movies) and the results of the post processing.

 ## Installation
 Add the parent directory that holds all @-folders to you local MATLAB path.
 This task can easily be done
-	with MATLAB's addpath and genpath functions.
-The code requires the following toolboxes to be installed (depending on the features used in the [Videos](https://github.com/alexludwigklein/MATLAB-Videos) class:
+	with MATLAB's `addpath` and `genpath` functions.
+The code requires the following toolboxes to be installed (depending on the features used in the [Videos](https://github.com/alexludwigklein/MATLAB-Videos) class):

 * Optimization Toolbox
 * Signal Processing Toolbox